EgoPer/Multiple-Resolution-Tokenization/README.md

 # Multiple-Resolution Tokenisation with an Application to Pricing

 This repository contains the modules that form the MRT and the some of the utility code used for piping data into it.
+This research project was the result of a research collabroation.

+## Abstract
+> We propose a transformer architecture for time series forecasting with a focus on time series tokenisation and apply it to a real-world prediction problem from the pricing domain.
+Our architecture aims to learn effective representations at many scales across all available data simultaneously.
+The model contains a number of novel modules: a differentiated form of time series patching which employs multiple resolutions, a multiple-resolution module for time-varying known variables, a mixer-based module for capturing cross-series information, and a novel output head with favourable scaling to account for the increased number of tokens.
+We present an application of this model to a real world prediction problem faced by the markdown team at a very large retailer.
+On the experiments conducted our model outperforms in-house models and the selected existing deep learning architectures.

+## Reproducibility
 Due to commercial sensitivity not everything can be shared.
 We provide the implementation of the model as it was done in experiments but omit some of the data pre-processing.
 We also can not publish the data.
 To reproduce the model on a new dataset after installing the requirements we suggest the following steps:

 1. The dataset should be processed such that each row contains all variables at that time step for a series.
 For static variables the values should be repeated.
 There should be a variable defining the groups that are normalised together (InputTypes.ID), a variable defining the position in time so that the dataset can be split (InputTypes.TIME), and target variables (InputTypes.TARGET).
 There needs to be a sequence id defining all rows which belong to a given series.
 For each series there needs to be a variable defining the ordering of each series so that it can be sorted (in our example this is *per_series_index* as defined by the quantisation code in *pricing_utils.py* and the sorting is already performed by the quantisation).